MadsBirch/bayesian-explainable-AI/README.md

 <figure>
     <img src="https://github.com/MadsBirch/Bayesian_Explainable_AI/blob/main/figures/heat.png"  width="50%">
-    <figcaption> Fig. 2 - Individual CAMs for each of the five models in the ensemble. _Top_: </figcaption>
+    <figcaption> <em>Fig. 2 - Individual CAMs for each of the five models in the ensemble.
+Each column is a CAM for a single model for a hand and elbow respectively. </em></figcaption>
 </figure>